Home | Browse Topics | Immigration & refugees | Immigration | Family violence, vulnerable migrants, and other special visa policies

 • a final Protection Order from the Family Court, or

-• a conviction in the New Zealand criminal courts for a family/domestic violence offence against you or your child, or
+• a conviction in the New Zealand criminal courts for a family/domestic violence offence against you, your child or children,

 • a report from the New Zealand Police that they investigated a complaint from you of family or domestic violence and they’re satisfied that family/domestic violence has happened, or